Constitution

 • Does not expire.

-• Handle non-curricular aspects of the Department's student population:
+• Handle non-curricula aspects of the Department's student population:

 • Student Organizations